-Ken is the executive director of Consumer Credit Counseling Service and Family Service Association of Sheboygan, WI.
-Ken was the first Certified Consumer Credit Counselor in the State of Wisconsin.
-He served over 10 years as a trustee of the National Foundation for Credit Counseling and is the secretary of the Wisconsin JumpStart financial literacy coalition.
-He also served as a director of his credit union for over 19 years and is an instructor/facilitator and contributor to the CUNA Financial Counselor Certification Program.
-He writes a weekly financial column “ASK KEN” for the local Sheboygan Press.
+Ken is the former executive director of Consumer Credit Counseling Service and Family Service Association of Sheboygan, WI.
+He was the first Certified Consumer Credit Counselor in the State of Wisconsin, served over 10 years as a trustee of the National Foundation for Credit Counseling, and currently serves on the Governor’s Council for Financial Literacy.
+Ken served as a director of his credit union for over 19 years and is an instructor/facilitator and contributor to the CUNA Financial Counselor Certification Program.
+He received the Governor’s Financial Literacy Legacy Award for his years of dedication and commitment to consumer financial education and training in the State of Wisconsin.
+Ken is also a financial columnist and writes a weekly column “ASK KEN” for local papers.

 Claudine is chief creative officer for her company, As If Productions.
 In her role, she customizes comprehensive and entertaining presentations on a variety of topics.
 Claudine's credit union affinity began in 1993.
 Her past employers include a CU software vendor, CUNA Mutual, and an Oregon credit union.
 She now partners closely with CUNA, CU conferences, many state associations and individual credit unions to develop their greatest asset.
 Her primary focus is to design and deliver CLEAR knowledge-transfer programs, namely; C - Creative and concise, L - Learner-focused, E - Engaging, A - Actionable, and R - Relevant.